 Those interested in joining the choir may ring 01646 661397 for further information.

 £10 for all participants

 Trinity College Singers

-A group of up and coming young singers from Trinity College University of Wales will give a superb concert of arias, duets and choruses from favourite operas: music by composers such as Gounod, Puccini, Bizet and others.
+A group of up and coming young singers, post graduate music students from Trinity College University of Wales will give a superb concert of arias, duets and choruses from favourite operas: music by composers such as Gounod, Puccini, Bizet and others.